- Engineering & Production Changes, Restoration Hints & Suggestions,

 5. Any SX-28 or SX-28A that is ORIGINAL and DOES NOT have the standard serial number plate installed on the rear of the chassis - this is verification that ALL SX-28s, SX-28As and ALL various military versions were serialized at Hallicrafters. - This is important because we are estimating total production based on the assumption that all receivers had Hallicrafters' serial numbers assigned.

-6. Any AN/GRR-2 receivers that were MFP date stamped at any other time period than May, 1944 - confirmation of one production run.
+6. Any AN/GRR-2 receivers that were MFP date stamped at any other time period than April or May, 1944 - confirmation of one production run.

 7. Any other interesting variations seen on original SX-28 or SX-28A receivers - hopefully will include serial number.